Check journald-query¶

-If the initial execution of the check takes more than 10 seconds, the journal is probably too large (which can be checked with the plugin journal-usage).
-In this case it is recommended to „vacuum“ the journal first.
+If the initial execution takes more than 10 seconds, the journal is probably too large.
+Check with journald-usage and consider vacuuming the journal first.

 Check Plugin Download |